 Bradd & Hall offers captain’s chairs from Villa International and their own in-house brand.
 Our RV originally came with Villa seats.
 Since we felt they lasted a long time and served us so well over 17+ years of full-time use, we decided to replace them with the same brand.

-Ultimately, after considering our options at Bradd & Hall and getting their input as well, we chose the Villa Integrity with UltraLeather and integrated seatbelts, which were basically a direct replacement for our original seats.
+Ultimately, after considering our options at Bradd & Hall (and getting their valuable input as well), we chose the Villa Integrity with UltraLeather and integrated seatbelts, which were basically a direct replacement for our original seats.

-We had integrated seatbelts on our 17-year-old captain’s chairs, but the seatbelt mechanism now failed to retract the seatbelts completely.
+We had integrated seatbelts on our 17-year-old captain’s chairs, but the seatbelt mechanism had failed to retract the seatbelts completely.

 How to Remove Captain’s Chairs from an RV

 Removing the captain’s chairs from an RV is a bit of a process, and does take some muscle (they’re very heavy and unwieldy)!
-But it can be accomplished as a DIY project.
-Again, the weight of the chairs is the biggest issue (each of our old and new chairs weighs about 125 lbs, so they’re heavy and bulky, making them difficult to lift, and maneuver through the door).
+But it CAN be accomplished as a DIY project.
+The weight of the chairs is the biggest issue (each of our old and new chairs weighs about 125 lbs, so they’re heavy and bulky, making them difficult to lift and maneuver through the door).

 Each seat is secured in place with four very large bolts.
-In our RV, those bolts go all the way through the floor.
+In our motorhome, those bolts went all the way through the floor.
 So, in order to access the nuts on the other end, Peter had to climb underneath the RV and use long socket extensions to reach them.

 An Excellent Tip from Bradd & Hall: